 With the aim of finding more flavors and texture to bring to this concept, Cara headed to Asia in 2008.
 After working briefly in Singapore at French-Japanese restaurant Saint Pierre and heading up Gourmet Underground in Beijing in 2009, Cara moved to Shanghai and began her long-standing relationship with one of China’s most esteemed restaurateurs, David Laris.
 Starting out as sous-chef of Laris – at the time, one of Asia’s fine-dining landmarks – Cara later launched David’s private dining restaurant, 12 Chairs, which has been hailed one of Asia’s best restaurants by The Miele Guide.

 Cara returned to the U.S. in November 2011, eager to work with her mother to bring to Brunswick her unique twist of contemporary Asian fusion combined with the bounty of local Maine flavors.
 Tao Yuan Restaurant opened in May of 2012 as Cara and Cecile’s first full service restaurant.
 Three years later, Bao Bao Dumpling House was born – a fast casual dumpling shop in Portland’s West End.
-This was followed in 2018 by Lio Restaurant, in downtown Portland, a modern European small plates restaurant with a strong focus on wine.
-In 2014, Cara was recognized as a Food and Wine Best New Chef.
-Each year since 2014 she has been nominated for James Beard Rising Star award, a nod to the industries future talent and leaders.
+This was followed in 2018 by Lio Restaurant, a tapas and wine bar in the heart of downtown Portland.
+In 2014, Cara was recognized as a Food and Wine Best New Chef, and for each of the five years until the age of 30, she has been nominated for James Beard Rising Star award, a nod to the industries future talent and leaders.